 The guidelines concern remuneration to the President and other members of Group Management.
 The guidelines also encompass any remuneration to Board members, other than Directors' fees.
 The guidelines apply to remuneration agreed after the 2020 AGM and amendments to agreed remuneration made thereafter.
 The guidelines do not apply to remuneration resolved by the general meeting.
-For employments governed by rules other than Swedish, pension benefits and other benefits may be duly adjusted for compliance with Financial Instruments
+For employments governed by rules other than Swedish, pension benefits and other benefits may be duly adjusted for compliance with mandatory rules or established local practice, taking into account, to the extent possible, the overall purpose of these guidelines.